alexandrtar/ml-course/README.md

 * Object Detection: 86.8% confidence on real-world images

-* Generation: FID scores competitive with state-of-the-art
+* Generation: Production-ready GAN and VAE models for face generation with real-time inference

 * Multi-Modal Prediction: 0.75 ROC-AUC with real-world product data